Bone Marrow Biopsy

-A bone marrow biopsy may be done on an outpatient basis.
-This means you go home the
+You often have a bone marrow biopsy as an outpatient.
+This means you go home the same

-A bone marrow biopsy is often done using a pelvic bone, but another bone (such as
+A bone marrow biopsy is often done using a pelvic bone.
+In some cases, another bone

-the breastbone) may be used.
-In a child, a leg bone or a bone in the spine (vertebra)
+such as the breastbone may be used.
+In a child, a leg bone, or a bone in the spine

 Generally, a bone marrow biopsy follows this process:

-- You will be asked to remove clothing and may be given a gown to wear.
+You may be asked to remove clothing and may be given a gown to wear.

 on your side or your stomach if the pelvis bone is used.